Wrestlers call off protest after Sharan asked to step aside as WFI president | Sports-Games

 However, under the IOA constitution a National Sports Federation (NSF) can't be dissolved unless it has violated the IOA rules and regulations, or has been de-recognised by the world body of the sport.

-It must be mentioned that the wrestlers have not yet provided strong evidence that suggests sexual harassment of women grapplers.
+It must be mentioned that the wrestlers have not yet provided strong evidence that suggests sexual harassment of women wrestlers.

 The decision was taken during the IOA's emergency Executive Council meeting, which was attended by the likes of Olympic champion shooter Abhinav Bindra, Olympic bronze medallist Yogeshwar, along with IOA president PT Usha and joint secretary Kalyan Chaubey.